Castellanoc8/osticket-prereqs/README.md

 <img src="https://i.imgur.com/VEVzncQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-This is the last step before fianlly downloading and installing osTicket.
+This is the last step before finally downloading and installing osTicket.
 I had to do some configuration in IIS as an Admin.
-I did that by searching for IIS and before clicking the tab, I had to right click and tap "Run as Administrator".
-Next i clicked on PHP Manager folder and selected "Register new PHP version".
-Lastly, I browsed to my PHP folder on the c: drive and selected Php-cgi.
+I did that by searching for IIS, and before clicking the tab, I had to right-click and tap "Run as Administrator."
+Next, I clicked on the PHP Manager folder and selected "Register new PHP version."
+Lastly, I browsed my PHP folder on the c: drive and selected Php-cgi.
 </p>
 <br />